 All young children are entitled to the best possible education which will help them become confident with a growing ability to communicate their own views, and ready to make the transition into compulsory education.

-Early years providers must have arrangements in place to support children with special educational needs and disabilities (SEND).
-These arrangements need to include a clear approach to identifying and responding to children’s individual needs, and promoting equality of opportunity for the children in your care.
+Early years providers must have provision in place to support children with special educational needs and disabilities (SEND).
+This needs to include a clear approach to identifying and responding to children’s individual needs and promoting equality of opportunity for the children in your care.

 Including Me toolkit